Berkeley Haas School of Business: Everything You Need to Know

 Berkeley Haas School of Business Rankings

-The Berkeley Haas School of Business regularly places highly in popular business school rankings.
-In 2024, Berkeley Haas was ranked 19th globally by the Financial Times.
-Poets&Quants, in its 2023–2024 survey of United States–based MBA programs, ranked Haas 15th.
-In its 2024 rankings, U.S. News & World Report ranked Haas seventh within the United States (tied with NYU Stern and Yale SOM).
+The Berkeley Haas School of Business regularly places within the top 20 in business school rankings.
+In 2025, Berkeley Haas was ranked 15th globally by the Financial Times, in a tie with the Shanghai University of Finance and Economics College of Business.
+Poets&Quants, in its 2024–2025 survey of United States–based MBA programs, ranked Haas 17th.
+And in its 2025 rankings, U.S. News & World Report ranked Haas 11th within the United States (tied with UVA Darden).

-The acceptance rate for the UC Berkeley Haas School of Business MBA program typically hovers around 21%, reflecting its highly competitive nature.
+The acceptance rate for the UC Berkeley Haas School of Business MBA program typically hovers between 20% and 25%, reflecting its highly competitive nature.
 As one of the top-ranked business schools globally, UC Berkeley attracts a diverse pool of applicants, each bringing unique experiences and aspirations.
 This selectivity ensures that those who gain admission are among the brightest and most driven individuals, ready to thrive in an environment that fosters innovation and leadership.

 Round 1